Understanding the Gender of Croatian Nouns for English Speakers

 Masculine Nouns

 Masculine nouns often end in a consonant.
 Examples include grad (city), stol (table), and auto (car).
-They usually refer to male people or male animals, but many inanimate objects are masculine as well.
+They are used for male people and many objects.

 Feminine Nouns

 Feminine nouns typically end in -a.
 Examples are žena (woman), kuća (house), and knjiga (book).
-They often refer to female people or animals, but many objects are feminine too.
+They are used for female people and many objects.

 Neuter Nouns

 Neuter nouns usually end in -o or -e.
 Examples include dijete (child), more (sea), and selo (village).
-Neuter nouns are neither masculine nor feminine.
+They are used for objects and concepts that are neither masculine nor feminine.

 How to Identify the Gender of a Croatian Noun